qloutin22/Multinational-Retail-Data-Centralisation/README.md

 ![Alt text](Images/image-6.png)

-SQL code used to change Change the data type of 'date_payment_confirmed' to DATE
+SQL code used to change the data type of 'date_payment_confirmed' to DATE

 ![Alt text](Images/image-7.png)